Coarse Equivalences of Euclidean Buildings: Spherical buildings

+ordered by reversed inclusion, is a simplicial complex, the \emph{Coxeter complex} \cite[III.1]{Bro}.
+The \emph{type} of a simplex $wW_J$ is $t(wW_J)=I- J$.
+The type function may be viewed as a non-degenerate simplicial epimorphism from $\Sigma$ to the power set $2^I$ of $I$ (viewed as a simplicial complex).

-A \emph{building} $B$ is a simplicial complex together with a collection $Apt(B)$ of subcomplexes, called apartments, which are isomorphic to a fixed Coxeter complex $\Sigma$.
-The apartments have to satisfy the following compatibility conditions.
+A \emph{building} $B$ is a simplicial complex together with a collection $Apt(B)$ of subcomplexes, called \emph{apartments}, which are isomorphic to a fixed Coxeter complex $\Sigma$.
+The apartments have to satisfy the following two compatibility conditions.

-\textbf{(B1)} For any two simplices $a,b\in B$, there is an apartment $A$ containing $a,b$.
+\textbf{(B1)} For any two simplices $a,b\in B$, there is an apartment $A\in Apt(B)$ containing $a,b$.

-\textbf{(B2)} If $A,A'\subseteq B$ are apartments containing the simplices $a,b$, then there is a (type preserving) isomorphism $A\rTo A'$ fixing $a$ and $b$.
+\textbf{(B2)} If $A,A'\subseteq B$ are apartments containing the simplices $a,b$, then there is a (type preserving) simplicial isomorphism $A\rTo A'$ fixing $a$ and $b$.

-The type functions of the apartments are pairwise compatible and extend to a non-degenerate simplicial epimorphism $t:B\rTo 2^I$.
-The cardinality of $I$ is the \emph{rank} of the building ($\mathrm{rank}(B)=\dim(B)+1$).
+The type functions of the apartments are therefore compatible and extend to a non-degenerate surjective simplicial map $t:B\rTo 2^I$, the type function of the building.
+The cardinality of $I$ is the \emph{rank} of the building,

 A building of rank $1$ is just a set (of cardinality at least $2$), the apartments are the two-element subsets.